Whatsapp Icon

 While home remedies can be effective for managing mild symptoms, certain situations require medical attention:

-• Persistent Symptoms: If home management strategies do not alleviate the symptoms of hypotension, its crucial to seek medical advice.
+• Persistent Symptoms: If home management strategies do not alleviate the symptoms of hypotension, it's crucial to seek medical advice.

 • Medication Adjustments: Sometimes, medications being used to treat cancer or other conditions may contribute to low blood pressure.
 A healthcare provider may need to adjust your medication regimen.